 Regardless of how many goats you have, if you have a goat in a pasture during the day, the chance will go up for a goat to catch a tick.
 This exposure makes it even more important to regularly brush and comb your goat almost daily in order to catch this parasite.

-If you catch a tick early, you can remove the tick before it causes problems such as Lyme Disease and Rocky Mountain Spotted Fever.
+But, If you catch a tick early, you can remove it before it causes problems such as Lyme Disease and Rocky Mountain Spotted Fever.
 Both of these are transmitted in goats and humans.